Batman Ben Affleck Reportedly Struggles Amid Film Flops & Jennifer Garner Split

 Moreover, that insider said that Garner and Affleck “have been working at their relationship for the past few years.”
 The couple reportedly has even gone on trips together to attempt to put their relationship back together.

-E News pointed out that Jennifer’s and Ben’s commitment to co-parent their daughters Violet and Seraphina and son Samuel has caused some confusion for fans.
+E News pointed out that Jennifer’s and Ben’s commitment to co-parenting their daughters Violet and Seraphina and son Samuel has caused some confusion for fans.
 But the source revealed that although at times a reconciliation seemed “very likely,” it remains unclear as to what will happen next in their relationship.

 “It’s unclear what the future holds for them.”